Soft Coated Wheaten Terrier vs Spanish Mastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Soft Coated Wheaten Terrier has a typical lifespan of 12-14 years, while Spanish Mastiff lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Soft Coated Wheaten Terrier is predisposed to Protein-Losing Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Spanish Mastiff faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Spanish Mastiff faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health